mister-abdurahman/reactnative-documentation/notes.md

 For Location, both IOS and Android requires permissions

 NB: Use require if its an image on the project, but uri if its an external image.

+General knowledge:
+We can convert a lat and lon to a human readable address using a geocoding api